jwtk/jjwt/README.md

 You read (parse) a JWS as follows:

-1. Use the `Jwts.parser()` method to create a `JwtParser` instance.
+1. Use the `Jwts.parserBuilder()` method to create a `JwtParserBuilder` instance.
 2. Specify the `SecretKey` or asymmetric `PublicKey` you want to use to verify the JWS signature.<sup>1</sup>
+3. Call the `build()` method on the `JwtParserBuilder` to return a `JwtParser`.
-3. Finally, call the `parseClaimsJws(String)` method with your jws `String`, producing the original JWS.
+4. Finally, call the `parseClaimsJws(String)` method with your jws `String`, producing the original JWS.
-4. The entire call is wrapped in a try/catch block in case parsing or signature validation fails.
+5. The entire call is wrapped in a try/catch block in case parsing or signature validation fails.
 We'll cover exceptions and causes for failure later.

 <sup>1.
 If you don't know which key to use at the time of parsing, you can look up the key using a `SigningKeyResolver`